Waziup/waziup.io-old/content/solutions/1-wazidev/_index.md

 ![WaziDev](images/WaziDev.jpg)

-WAZIUP offers two types (e.g. WAZIDev and WAZINano) of development boards for prototyping sensor nodes.
-WAZIDev is more compact and ready to use for piloting application whereas WAZINano is used for training.
-Using WAZIUP Gateway and Cloud platform, the developer can develop a range of IoT application.
-The board is highly configurable to support wide range of sensors.
-The board is fully compatible with our technology ecosystem but it is also interoperable and open to integrate with other ecosystems.
+**Develop your IoT application with WAZIDev!**
+WAZIDev is a development board integrating Arduino CPU and LoRa network.
+Together with the WAZIUP Gateway and Cloud platform, you can develop a wide range of IoT applications.
+The board is highly configurable to support a wide range of sensors.

-WAZIDEV is a development board with embedded LoRa module that allow the developers to simply develop IoT sensor node as well as IoT actuator node for their IoT applications.
+WAZIDev is a development board with embedded LoRa module that allows you to simply develop IoT sensor node as well as IoT actuator node.
-It offers a fully fledged LoRa development board.
 It is an ideal solution for start-ups and entrepreneurs who want to rapid prototype a IoT applications.
+Its features include:

+- Arduino Pro Mini compatible CPU
+- LoRa RF95 networking chip
--	It supports the Arduino IDE and provided all Arduino standard pins
+- Fully compatible with the Arduino development environment
--	Embedded Lipo battery charger for the applications with solar panel
+- Embedded Lipo battery charger for solar panels and low power options
--	Two programmable pins with high current support (500mA)
+- Two pins with high current support (500mA)
--	Low power option and battery level monitoring features